alepoptosis/stardew_valley_survey/README.md

 ## Results highlights

-Follow [this link](https://public.tableau.com/profile/alepoptosis#!/vizhome/StardewValleySurveyResults/StardewValleyResults) to see a Tableau Story containing a selection of the insights I gained during this analysis.
+Follow [this link](https://public.tableau.com/profile/alepoptosis#!/vizhome/StardewValleySurveyResults/StardewValleyResults) to see a Tableau Story containing a selection of the insights I gained during this analysis (not suitable for mobile users).

 ---